Payment and settlement systems in India: Bharat Bill Payment System

 Bharat Bill Payment System (BBPS) is an integrated bill payment system in India offering interoperable and accessible bill payment service to customers through a network of agents, enabling multiple payment modes, and providing instant confirmation of payment.
 This is still in the implementation stage.
-Guidelines for implementation of this system were issued on November 28, 2014.
+Guidelines for implementation of this system were issued on 28 November 2014.

 Comparison

 The key difference between RTGS and NEFT is that while RTGS is on gross settlement basis, NEFT is on net settlement basis.
-Besides, RTGS facilitates real-time ("push") transfer, while NEFT involves regular settlements and is operating 24/7/365 since December'2019.
-Customers can access the RTGS facility between 9 am to 4:30 pm on weekdays and 9 am to 1:30 pm on Saturday.
-RTGS would be available 24/7/365 from 00.30 hours on December 14, 2020.
+Besides, RTGS facilitates real-time ("push") transfer, while NEFT involves regular settlements and is operating 24/7/365 since December 2019.
+Customers can access the RTGS facility between 09:00 to 16:30 on weekdays and 09:00 to 13:30 on Saturday.
+RTGS is available 24/7/365 from 00:30 on 14 December 2020.
 Round the clock availability of RTGS will provide extended flexibility to businesses for effecting payments.

-RTGS facility is available in over 1,13,000 branches across India, while NEFT is available in little over 1,15,000 branches of a 100 banks.
+RTGS facility is available in over 113,000 branches across India, while NEFT is available in little over 115,000 branches of a 100 banks.

-Channels of e-payments

-In their effort to enable customers to make payments the electronic way banks have developed many channels of payments viz. the internet, mobiles, ATMs and drop boxes.

-The internet is one of the most popular electronic channels of payment, especially among the youth.
-Debit and credit payments are made by customers on various bank's websites for small purchases (retail payments) and retail transfers (ATM transfers).

-ATMs serve many purposes other than functioning as terminals for withdrawals and balance inquiries, such as bill payments, applications for cheques books, and making loans.

-Banks also provide telephone and mobile banking facilities.
-Through call agents, payments can be made and as the number of telephone and mobile subscribers are expected to rise, so is this channel of payment expected to gain popularity.

-Drop boxes provide a solution to those who have no access to the internet or to a telephone or mobile.
-These drop-boxes are kept in the premises of banks and the customers can drop their bills along with the bill payment slips in these boxes to be collected by third party agents.

-Role of the RBI in encouraging e-payments

-As the top financial and regulatory institution in the country it is compulsory for the RBI to ensure that the payments system in the country is as technologically advanced as possible and in view of this aim, the RBI has taken several initiatives to strengthen the e-payments system in India and encourage people to adopt it.

-Reserve Bank of India Governor Raghuram Rajan launched the Unified Payments Interface (UPI) system as an attempt to boost digital money transfers.
-The interface has been developed by the National Payments Corporation of India (NPCI), the umbrella organisation for all retail payments in the country.